 EMASMAX® is the latest, most durable version of Runway Safe’s block based EMAS, developed with and technically accepted by the FAA.
 EMASMAX arrestor beds are composed of blocks of lightweight, crushable cellular cement material designed to safely stop airplanes that overshoot runways.

 Runway Safe’s greenEMAS® is a foamed silica bed which is made from recycled glass and is contained within a high-strength plastic mesh system anchored to the pavement at the end of the runway.
 The foamed silica is poured into lanes bounded by the mesh and covered with a poured cement layer and treated with a top coat of sealant.

 Both EMAS products are located at the end of the runway and are typically the full width of the runway.
 The length depends on the airport configuration and the aircraft fleet using the airport.

 The Runway Safe Group and Safran Aerospace Arresting (formerly Engineered Arresting Systems Corporation, or ESCO), a subsidiary of the Safran Group entered into an agreement for Runway Safe to acquire the ESCO EMAS business.
 This transaction was completed in February of 2020.

 Current FAA Initiatives

-As of December 31, 2015, the FAA's Office of Airports has made RSA improvements at more than 500 commercial airports.
+The FAA's Office of Airports has made RSA improvements at more than 500 commercial airports.
 This means that all practicable improvements, including the use of EMAS technology, have been made at approximately 1,000 runway ends at these airports.
-The RSAs have been improved to full standards or to the extent practicable, not including the relocation of FAA-owned navigational equipment.
+These RSAs have been improved to full standards or to the extent practicable, not including the relocation of FAA-owned navigational equipment.

-To date, there have been 12 incidents where ESCO’s EMAS has safely stopped 12 overrunning aircraft with a total of 284 crew and passengers aboard those flights.
+To date, there have been 15 incidents where EMAS systems have safely stopped 15 overrunning aircraft, carrying 406 crew and passengers, aboard those flights.